The Noosa National Park is home to some of Australia’s most spectacular coastlines.

-Begin your exploration at the day use zone, where you can find a small kiosk that sells fantastic coffee.
-From here you can also grab a map at the information booth and see if you can spot any koalas hanging around in the treetops.
+Begin your exploration at the day-use zone, where you can find a small kiosk that sells fantastic coffee.
+From here, you can also grab a map at the information booth and see if you can spot any koalas hanging around in the treetops.
 The amenities here include electric BBQs, picnic tables, public toilets, and drinking water.

-Be sure to wear walking shoes because going on the famous Coastal Walk will take you to some of the most breathtaking sights this part of the Sunshine Coast.
+Be sure to wear walking shoes because going on the famous Coastal Walk will take you to some of the most breathtaking sights in this part of the Sunshine Coast.
 Just keep going with the ocean to your left, and give it around 4 hours to complete.
 You’ll encounter a wide variety of vegetation that will stimulate all your senses, including coastal bush, rain forest, the iconic Pandanus trees, Banksia, and so much more.

 Noosa National Park and all these incredible sights make it a must-visit while in the region.